intel/nauta/docs/user-guide/actions/submit_pytorch.md

 # Run an Experiment using Pytorch Framework

- This section describes how to submit an experiment using a Pytorch framework.
+This section describes how to submit an experiment using a PyTorch framework.

-Nauta provides a separate template with Pytorch framework, which is named `pytorch-training`.
-If you want to run experiment based on Pytorch framework, pass `pytorch-training` (or `pytorch-training-py2` for python 2) value as the `-t` option when executing `experiment submit` command.
+Nauta provides a separate template with the Pytorch framework, which is named `pytorch`.
+If you want to run an experiment based on a PyTorch framework, pass the `pytorch` value as the `-t` / `-template` option when executing the `experiment submit` command.

  **Example:**